awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

           --approve
       ```

-      If you prefer to create the service account using the AWS Management Console or AWS CLI, see [Creating an IAM Role and policy for your service account](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html#create-service-account-iam-role)\.
+      If you prefer to create the service account using the AWS Management Console or AWS CLI, see [Creating an IAM Role and policy for your service account](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html#create-service-account-iam-role) in the *Amazon EKS User Guide*\.
 If you use the AWS Management Console or AWS CLI to create the account, you also need to map the role to a Kubernetes service account\.
-For more information, see [Specifying an IAM role for your service account](https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html)\.
+For more information, see [Specifying an IAM role for your service account](https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html) in the *Amazon EKS User Guide*\.

 1. \(Optional\) If you want to deploy your deployment to Fargate pods, then you need to create a Fargate profile\.
-If you don't have `eksctl` installed, you can install it with the instructions in [Installing or Upgrading `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl)\.
-If you'd prefer to create the profile using the console, see [Creating a Fargate profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html#create-fargate-profile)\.
+If you don't have `eksctl` installed, you can install it with the instructions in [Installing or Upgrading `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl) in the *Amazon EKS User Guide*\.
+If you'd prefer to create the profile using the console, see [Creating a Fargate profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html#create-fargate-profile) in the *Amazon EKS User Guide*\.

    ```
    eksctl create fargateprofile --cluster my-cluster --region region-code --name my-service-a --namespace my-apps